Chronic illnesses cost billions each year

 Health apps make it easier for us to monitor our overall wellness as well as for doctors to treat their patients more effectively.

-Patients can log into the app right from their phone, get a diagnosis and treatment plan, and get prescriptions sent to their pharmacy – all without leaving the comfort of their own home.
+Right from their phone, a patient can get a diagnosis and treatment plan, and have prescriptions sent to their preferred pharmacy – all from the comfort of home.

 Telemedicine apps provide patients with greater convenience than ever before.
 With the ability to monitor our nutrition, glucose levels, and a variety of other health conditions no matter where we are or what the time of day, we can take an offensive position with our personal healthcare needs.